kata-ai/kata-platform-docs/docs/tutorial/create-igdm-bot-handover-from-chatbot-to-agent.md

 3. Fill in the intent as follows.
 This intent will trigger the promo state to show promo response when end-user click "Promo" in Ice Breaker feature

 ![image alt text](./images/ig-handover/image_20.png)

+> Create intent for triggering Promo state when user click Ice Breaker with Promo item

 5. Then, click **Create**.